UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Experiments

 \subsection{Benchmark Results}

 Based on the exploratory experiments in Sections~\ref{Training with Open-Loop Samples} and \ref{Training with Closed-Loop Samples}, we select the following distinct configurations within the unified mixture model~(\textbf{UniMM}) framework for evaluation on the WOSAC~\cite{montali2024waymo} benchmark: \begin{itemize}[leftmargin=1em] \item \textbf{UniMM~(Discrete):} The anchor-based model \textit{without} continuous regression, using $K=2048$ anchors and a $T_{\text{pred}}=0.5s$ prediction horizon, trained with \textit{closed-loop} samples.
-This configuration aligns with the GPT-like models utilizing discrete distributions~\cite{wu2024smart}. \item \textbf{UniMM~(Anchor-Free):} The anchor-free model with $K=6$ components and a $T_{\text{pred}}=4s$ prediction horizon, trained with \textit{closed-loop} samples based on a $T_{\text{post}}=0.5s$ posterior planning horizon.
+This configuration aligns with the discrete NTP models~\cite{wu2024smart}. \item \textbf{UniMM~(Anchor-Free):} The anchor-free model with $K=6$ components and a $T_{\text{pred}}=4s$ prediction horizon, trained with \textit{closed-loop} samples based on a $T_{\text{cl}}=0.5s$ closed-loop matching window.
 The horizon for positive component matching, $T_{z^*}=4s$, aligns with the prediction horizon $T_{\text{pred}}$.
-This configuration exhibits the best performance among anchor-free models. \item \textbf{UniMM~(Anchor-Based-0.5s):} The anchor-based model \textit{with} continuous regression, using $K=2048$ anchors and a $T_{\text{pred}}=\mathbf{0.5s}$ prediction horizon, trained with \textit{closed-loop} samples based on the \textit{approximate} posterior policy with a $T_{\text{post}}=0.5s$ planning horizon.
-This configuration is one of the best-performing among anchor-based models and is \textit{as efficient as the discrete model}. \item \textbf{UniMM~(Anchor-Based-4s):} The anchor-based model \textit{with} continuous regression, using $K=2048$ anchors and a $T_{\text{pred}}=\mathbf{4s}$ prediction horizon, trained with \textit{closed-loop} samples based on the \textit{approximate} posterior policy with a $T_{\text{post}}=0.5s$ planning horizon.
-The horizon for positive component matching, $T_{z^*}=0.5s$, aligns with the posterior planning horizon $T_{\text{post}}$.
+This configuration exhibits the best performance among anchor-free models. \item \textbf{UniMM~(Anchor-Based-0.5s):} The anchor-based model \textit{with} continuous regression, using $K=2048$ anchors and a $T_{\text{pred}}=\mathbf{0.5s}$ prediction horizon, trained with \textit{closed-loop} samples based on the \textit{approximate} closed-loop data generation policy with a $T_{\text{cl}}=0.5s$ matching window.
+This configuration is one of the best-performing among anchor-based models and is \textit{as efficient as the discrete model}. \item \textbf{UniMM~(Anchor-Based-4s):} The anchor-based model \textit{with} continuous regression, using $K=2048$ anchors and a $T_{\text{pred}}=\mathbf{4s}$ prediction horizon, trained with \textit{closed-loop} samples based on the \textit{approximate} closed-loop data generation policy with a $T_{\text{cl}}=0.5s$ matching window.
+The horizon for positive component matching, $T_{z^*}=0.5s$, aligns with the closed-loop matching window $T_{\text{cl}}$.
 This configuration is one of the best-performing among anchor-based models. \end{itemize}